 Unfortunately, the ACL very rarely the only ligament involved in this kind of injury.
 It is normally accompanied by a slight tear in the Medial Collateral Ligament (MCL) and either a medial or lateral meniscus (cartilage) tear.
 These three tears are commonly known as the ‘Unhappy Triad’ or ‘Terrible Triad’.

 The meniscus, which is the crescent-shaped cartilage between the knee, acts as a cushion to absorb the impact between the leg and thigh bone.
 The meniscus is better at handling stress from an up and down motion.
 It doesn’t do as well under a twisting motion especially when compressed.
 This motion can cause a tear in the meniscus.
 The knee feels ‘locked’ when the torn part of the meniscus blocks the movement of the knee.

 Immediate swelling and severe pain in the knee are common signs of this Triad injury.
 However, there are occasions where there will be a delay in the onset of swelling or even no swelling at all.
 Remember how you injured the knee.
 It helps your Doctor or Physiotherapist in diagnosing this problem.

 Solving the Problem

-Nevertheless, there are about 20% of people with ACL tears who are able to go about their day-to-day activities without having their ACL reconstructed.
+Nevertheless, there are about 20% of people with ACL tears who are able to go about their day-to-day activities without ACL reconstructed.
 To cope without surgery, the following muscles need to have good strength and control:

 - Quadriceps (thigh)